Portrait Photography in Spokane

 3. Candid portraits:

-These are more spontaneous portraits, where the subject is captured in a moment of genuine emotion or expression.
+These are more spontaneous portraits, capturing the subject in a moment of genuine emotion or expression.
 Candid portraits often convey a sense of authenticity and intimacy.

 4. Lifestyle portraits: